minprog/cs50x-1718-1819/sections/04 Anonymize/Anonymize.md

 # Goal

 You will learn to modify an image.
-You task is to take the image of a suspicious individual and cover the eyes with a censor bar.
+Your task is to take the image of a suspicious individual and cover their eyes with a black bar.

 # Getting started